 Video editing on the iPhone has come a long way and we now have many options!
-In this blog, I’m going to share the top video editing apps for iPhone in 2020 and beyond!
+But there are a few video editing apps for iPhone that stand out from the rest.
+In this blog post, I’m going to share the top video editing apps for iPhone in 2020 and beyond!

 Did you know…?
 You can subscribe to the VidProMom YouTube Channel so you can stay up to date with my new How-To Videos & Tutorials!
 Click here to subscribe now so we can stay in touch and you won’t miss out on anything!